shalabysar/T2D_study/README.md

 - functions.R: functions used across all files

 **2. Folder patients_selection**
-- patient_selection.R: main file processing of genes and hes data and for the pre-selection of patients for clustering and MCMC
+- patient_selection.R: main file for the processing of genes data and hes data and for the pre-selection of patients for clustering and MCMC
 - msm_selection.R: additional selection steps for multi-state models

 **3. Folder clustering**